Naps Of The Day - How To Choose Value Selections

 This was a lucky coincidence for me and my 4 fellow team members.

-Irrespective of the punter's choice of sport on which to bet, there are a number of golden rules that they need to consider prior to placing a wager on their selections, which in turn will automatically identify the Nap/Best Bet Of The Day, namely:
+Irrespective of the punter's choice of sport on which to bet, there are several golden rules that they need to consider before placing a wager on their selections, which in turn will automatically identify the Nap/Best Bet Of The Day, namely:

 • 1.
-Method for selection of the contestant as a likely winner?
+What is the method for selecting the contestant as a likely winner?

 • 2.
 Does the selection warrant a bet/do the odds offer value?